cmu-delphi/www-main/content/covid19/_index.md

 layout: single
 ---

-COVIDcast is the umbrella name for Delphi's project in support of the COVID-19 response in the United States.
+COVIDcast is the name for Delphi's project in support of the COVID-19 response in the United States.
 It has several parts.

 1. We procure unique data streams that reflect COVID activity from a wide variety of sources, and extract COVID-related signals.
 These signals cover